 - You must have been totally and permanently disabled or blind during the entire year, regardless of your age; OR

 - You must have had a dependent child living with you all of last year who was born before Jan.
-1, 2016, and was under the age of 18 the entire year.
+1, 2021, and was under the age of 18 the entire year; OR

 Get homestead forms here.

 SAFE SENIOR - Kansas Property Tax Relief for Low Income Seniors

 SAFE SENIOR is a property tax refund program administered under the provisions of the Kansas Homestead Act (property tax refund).
 SAFE SENIOR is also referred to as, "Kansas Property Tax Relief for Low Income Seniors".

 The refund is 75% of the 2021 general property tax paid or to be paid - as shown on the 2021 real estate tax statement for the residence in which the claimant lived in 2021.
 The 2021 property tax consists of the 1st half which is due Dec.
 21, 2021 and the 2nd half which is due May 10, 2022.
 The 2021 property tax is the total of both the 1st and 2nd half taxes.